 |Dimension||325 mm sphere||120mm x 125 mm x295mm|

 |Weight||460 g||550 g|

 |Polar Patterns||Omnidirectional, cardioid, Cardioid with -10dB||Cardioid, Bidirectional, Omnidirectional, Stereo|

-Modern microphones come in two categories: condenser or dynamic microphones.
+Modern microphones come in two categories: condenser and dynamic microphones.
 Both the Blue Snowball and the Blue Yeti are condenser microphones hence their ability to deliver a rich sound.
-However, the two differ in that the Blue Snowball has a two capsule design while the Blue Yeti has a Tri-capsule design.
+However, the two differ in that the Blue Snowball has a two-capsule design while the Blue Yeti has a Tri-capsule design.

 Both microphones come in a design that allows you to use it when on the table without the discomfort of having to keep readjusting your posture when recording.